(shared from facebook)

 you may even reach a point of total disillusionment –

-with yourself, with the world, with your belief systems,
+yourself, with the world, with your belief systems,

-with your relationships, with your career,
+relationships, with your career,

 with everything you once took for granted.